dcop7/tips_and_guides/workflow/personal_workflow.md

 1. Create a row in Topics DB: `DB engine migration`
 2. Fill: Status = To Do, Date range, Tracker URL if available
-3. Schedule a kick-off → create row in Meetings DB, link Topic = `DB engine migration`
+3. First meeting → create row in Meetings DB, link Topic = `DB engine migration`
-4. Initial notes and context → inline scratchpad of the Topic
+4. Initial notes → inline scratchpad of the Topic

 ---